beeware/briefcase/docs/en/reference/configuration.md

 ///

 The path, relative to [`external_package_path`][], to the binary that will be executed as part of the installed app.
-This is used to establish the path to the shortcut that should be installed.
+This is used to install a shortcut in the Start menu.
+If you don't want to install a shortcut, set this to an empty string.

 This setting is only used on Windows.